-For some people, a bulging disc in the spine may not lead to any serious symptoms.
+Exercise and stretching are some of the first things people do for pain associated with a bulging disc in the spine.
 However, for some, bulging disc symptoms can be painful and interfere with everyday living.
 Left untreated, a bulging disc can lead to further spinal issues including nerve root or spinal cord compression.

 A bulging disc occurs when the inner portion, the gel-like nucleus pulposus, of an intervertebral disc protrudes from the outer wall of the disc, the annulus fibrosis.
 The bulge can put pressure on the nerve roots, which then leads to radiating pain in the upper and lower extremities.